- Design industry shaping loyalty programs

 Starbucks is another brand that has managed to blend several gamification aspects into a loyalty app.
 For instance, customers can earn Bonus Stars for 4,5 and 6 consecutive store visits within a specific time period.

-The brand also sends push notifications to keep customers informed of their program status, tells them exactly what to do and how to redeem the rewards.
+The brand also sends push notifications to keep customers informed of their program status and tells them exactly what to do and how to redeem the rewards.

 Today, customers don’t pay heed to the channel they use to engage with your brand.
 And they expect the flow of customer data to be seamless across different modes of shopping and engaging with your brand.
 These could be website eCommerce, mobile app, brick-and-mortar stores, Instagram, or Facebook.
 Your loyalty program’s effectiveness hugely depends on the comprehensiveness of the customer profile, purchase patterns, and accrued rewards that were stitched together from multiple channels and brand interactions.
 You may have gathered these data from multiple channels and will continue to do so.
 But it’s important to connect the dots in real-time, build a Single View of the Customer, and personalize your shoppers’ experience at every touchpoint they use to interact with you.